kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 Being led by leaders who have the necessary knowledge and skills to carry out their job.

 ### INCOMPETENT LEADERS
-> Leaders are not equipped with the necessary skills to fulfill their management duties.
-To employees, they are either incompetent or unprofessional.
-They cannot be considered role models for their subordinates and peers.
+> Leaders are not equipped with the necessary skills to fulfill their duties.
+To employees, they come accross either incompetent or unprofessional.

 __Exemplary statements reported by employees:__